 Any organisation providing counselling and wellbeing support has an ethical obligation, as part of its duty of care, to provide or accommodate supervision for its staff.

 I’m of the view that supervision should also extend to the staff delivering wellbeing programs and pastoral care in schools.

-I invite any individual school counsellor, wellbeing coordinator, team or school leader who is interested in exploring the possibilities of Clinical Supervision to reach out and contact me.
+I invite any individual school counsellor, MHP, wellbeing coordinator, or wellbeing/counselling team who is interested in exploring the possibilities of Clinical Supervision to reach out and contact me.